Galicia (Spain): Demographics

 Roman Catholicism is, by far, the largest religion in Galicia.
 In 2012, the proportion of Galicians that identify themselves as Roman Catholic was 82.2%.

+As a Celtic region of Spain, Galicia has a tartan called Galicia National.

 Urbanization

 The principal cities are the four capitals A Coruña, Pontevedra, Ourense and Lugo, Santiago de Compostela – the political capital and archiepiscopal seat – and the industrial cities Vigo and Ferrol.